Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 Either way, welcome to LATEX.
 Take it gently for a while, and get used to being able to spend more time actually writing than formatting.
 If you find mistakes, please let me know so that I can correct them.

 Some font conventions are used in the text and the index to distinguish between different meanings.
-These are listed in § 7.
+These are listed in § 7 above.
 The entries in the index are all hyperlinked to their source.
 In the web and eBook editions, subsequent multiple occurrences give the section number or name.
-Page or section numbers in bold type indicate the location where the entry is explained.
+Page or section numbers in bold type indicate a canonical location where the entry is explained.

 Index